100 meter running deer

 100 meter running deer is a discontinued ISSF shooting event, that was part of the Olympic program from 1908 to 1924, in 1952 and 1956, and of the ISSF World Shooting Championships program from 1929 to 1962, when it was replaced by 50 meter running target.
 Being the original running target event, it was shot with centerfire rifles from a distance of 100 meters, with the target moving sideways across a 20-meter-wide opening.
 There were two versions: single shot and double shot.
 Occasionally combined competitions, with half the course fired single-shot and half double-shot, were held instead of or in addition to the others.
 The Nordic Shooting Region continued to hold championships in the discipline until 2004.
+The British Sporting Rifle Club continues to operate a 100 meter running deer range at the National Shooting Centre, Bisley.

 History

 In the Olympics

 1908 was the first time of running deer at the Olympics, and the target was specified to placed at 110 yards (100.584 meters) and made 10 runs of 75 ft for about 4 seconds each.
 The deer target had a scoring area of three concentric circles, with the smallest counting for 4 points, the middle for 3, and the outermost for 2.
 A hit outside the circles but still on the target (except on the haunch) counted for 1 point.
 The target made 10 runs for each shooter both in the Single- and Double-Shot event, and in the Team event each team consisted of four shooters.
 Thus the individual double-shot event a maximum of 80 points per shooter, the Individual Single-Shot event had a maximum 40 points per shooter, and the Team Single-Shot event had a maximum of (4·40 =) 160 points per team.

 In the 1912 event the target had been changed to have 5 scoring areas, with 5 point for inner scoring area.
 The target distance was now specified as 100 meters.
 Each shooter still got 10 runs, and thus the maximum possible points thus became maximum 100 points for Individual Double-Shot, 50 for Individual Single-Shot and 200 for Team Single-Shot respectively.
 20 shooters from 6 nations competed in the Individual Double-Shot event, 20 shooters from 5 nations competed in the Team Single-Shot event, and 34 sport shooters from 7 nations competed in the Team Single-Shot event.

 In 1920 the events were held on 27 July.
 8 shooters from 3 nations competed in the Individual Double-Shot event, while 12 shooters from 4 nations competed in the Individual Single-Shot event.
 This championship saw the introduction of the Team Double-Shot event, now in addition to the Team Single-Shot event.
 20 shooters from four nations competed in both these events.